DataBiosphere/terra-app/README.md

 ```
 # Short name of the app, for example 'jupyter'.
 This is used to name some Kubernetes resources,
-# e.g. the namespace is generated as 'jupyter-ns'.
+# for example the namespace is generated as 'jupyter-ns'.
 name: jupyter

 # Maintainer of the app.
 Informational only.